pdmduc/ci-cd-basic/README.md

-# The different between continuous integration and continious delivery.
+# Understanding continuous integration and continious delivery.

 ## In business or technical terms describe your understanding of continuous integration and continuous delivery (CI/CD)?